 Blast some tunes

-Music is amazing at tapping into our emotions, they’re also good at changing ones we don’t want or reflecting them to help us get them out (Woman’s Weekly).
+Music is amazing at tapping into our emotions.
+They’re also good at changing emotions we don’t want or reflecting them to help us get them out (Woman’s Weekly).
 So crank up the music and dance like no one is watching.
 I love a bit of metalcore to get me energised again.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with feeling the blues in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.